ivanbgd/stock-trading-cli-with-async-streams/README.md

 - Find a way to measure time correctly when working with async/await and/or with Actors.
 - Add tracing or at least logging.
-- Fully implement graceful stopping and shutdown after receiving the shutdown signal, `CTRL`-`C`.
+- Fully implement graceful stopping and shutdown after receiving the shutdown signal, `CTRL`+`C`.
     - It's only partly implemented.
     - We should broadcast the shutdown signal to all tasks, however they are implemented.
         - In case of actors, which is considered our main implementation, we should broadcast the signal to all actors,